 - Add in ½ cup of water and be sure to scrape up any browned bits off the bottom of the inner pot.

-- Once cook time has elapsed, let the pressure release naturally.
+- Once cook time has elapsed, let the pressure release naturally, or for at least 15 minutes.

 - After the pressure has fully released, open the lid.
 Add in the taco seasoning and salsa, and use a fork to fluff the rice and stir in the salsa and seasonings.
 Place the lid back on the pressure cooker to let the ingredients warm through for just a few minutes.